Slash command permissions

 12

-And that's all you need to know on slash command permissions!
+And that's all you need to know on slash command permissions and contexts!